Ruborcalor/hpc-status-app/README.md

 ## Stack

 The frontend is developed in React with CRA and Material-UI.
 The backend is developed with node express.
+This repository is mirrored at https://github.com/Ruborcalor/hpc-status-app.
+Feel free to open issues there.

 ## Data